scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 >Most PA and second highest PF.
 I should be no lower than 4th.

-Can't believe I'm doing this, but the numbers speak for themselves.
+I can't believe I'm doing this, but the numbers speak for themselves.
 The offensive unit on this team reminds me a lot of the 1916 Georgia Tech Yellow Jackets, the historic team that beat Cumberland 222-0.
-The only main difference is that team went 8-0-1 (LOL @ the 7-7 tie to Washington & Lee), while Trond's team is scraping by at 1-5 and 661 PF.
+The main difference is that the team went 8-0-1 (with a 7-7 tie to Washington & Lee), while Trond's team is scraping by at 1-5 and 661 PF.
 It pains me to see Miles Sanders putting up monster numbers after I had so much patience with him last year.
-Alas, you win some you lose some.
-If Trond can start putting together some Dubs, he may fight his way back into the outright playoff picture.
+Alas, you win some, and you lose some.
+If Trond can start putting together some dubs, he may fight back into the outright playoff picture.
 He certainly looks to be a contender for the PF spots.

 | Name               | Team    | Depth |
 | ------------------ | ------- | ----- |